biouno/biouno.github.io/_posts/2014-07-07-Consistent-Reports-for-Data-Analysis.md

      separator.ACTIONS==

 ## A Configuration Driven Summary Display Report
-Once a Summary Display report configuration is authored, it can be used in a **Scriptler-Script build step** that executes the **writeXMLProperties\_scriptlet** groovy script.
-The **writeXMLProperties_scriptlet** takes the configuration file as a parameter and generates the custom formatted XML report file that the Summary Display plugin then uses in rendering the build report.
+Once a Summary Display report configuration is authored, it is used in a **Scriptler-Script build step** that executes the **writeXMLProperties\_scriptlet** groovy script.

+_Note:_The **writeXMLProperties_scriptlet** takes the configuration file as a parameter and **generates the custom formatted XML report file** that the Summary Display plugin then uses in rendering the build report.
 <center><img src='{{ site.baseurl }}assets/posts/IKM_Clipping_070514_113654_AM.jpg' alt="Summary Display Configuration Sriptlet" /></center>

 _NOTE_: The groovy code for **writeXMLProperties\_scriptlet** is available from my [github repository](https://github.com/imoutsatsos/jenkins-scriptlets.git)